huaweicloud/terraform-provider-huaweicloud/docs/resources/compute_instance.md

   new resource.

 * `auto_renew` - (Optional, String, ForceNew) Specifies whether auto renew is enabled.
-  Valid values are "true" and "false".
+  Valid values are *true* and *false*.
+Defaults to *false*.
 Changing this creates a new resource.

-* `auto_pay` - (Optional, Bool, ForceNew) Specifies whether auto pay is enabled.
+* `auto_pay` - (Optional, String, ForceNew) Specifies whether auto pay is enabled.
+  Valid values are *true* and *false*.
 Defaults to *true*.
 If you set this to *false*, you need to pay the order yourself in time, be careful about the timeout of resource creation.
 Changing this creates a new resource.

 * `user_id` - (Optional, String, ForceNew) Specifies a user ID, required when using key_pair in prePaid charging mode.
   Changing this creates a new instance.